 Rione Monti is the neighborhood in Alberobello where all the main tourist attractions are.

 The Monti quarter has about 1000 trulli houses.
-Today majority of the trulli in Monti are souvenir shops, craft shops, bars, and restaurants.
+Today the majority of the trulli in Monti are souvenir shops, craft shops, bars, and restaurants.
 Consequently, Rione Monti is the most crowded area of Alberobello.

 In spite of the crowdedness, strolling the Rione Monte neighborhood, the heart of Alberobello is one of the best things to do in Alberobello!